 In the governmental fund statements, transactions that constitute reimbursements to a fund for expenditures initially made from it that are properly applicable to another fund, are recorded as expenditures in the reimbursing fund and as reduction of expenditures in the fund that is reimbursed.

 All other transactions, except reimbursements, are reported as transfers.
-In the governmentwide financial statements, interfund transactions have been eliminated.
-Notes to the Financial Statements - Continued
+In the government-wide financial statements, interfund transactions have been eliminated.

 NOTE 2: DISTRICT ESTABLISHMENT